 The overall fish condition was very poor (Figure 5), with both nativeness (the proportion of the fish assemblage that is native versus introduced fish) and expectedness (the proportion of species collected during sampling that were expected to have occurred in each basin zone before European colonisation) being very poor.
-Of the individual catchment zones, the lowlands and uplands zones were in poor condition, the highlands were in very poor condition and the slopes zone was in extremely poor condition.
-Nativeness was moderate in the highlands, poor in the uplands, very poor in the lowlands and extremely poor in the slopes zone.
-Expectedness was poor in the lowland zone, very poor in the upland zone and extremely poor in the slopes and highland zones.
+Of the individual catchment zones, the highland zone was in poor condition, the lowland zone was in very poor condition and the upland and slopes zones were in extremely poor condition.
+Nativeness was poor in the lowlands, very poor in the highlands and extremely poor in the slopes and upland zones.
+Expectedness was poor in the highlands, very poor in the lowlands and extremely poor in the slopes and upland zones.